saraozn/tp/docs/DeveloperGuide.md

      * Can remove features of the property available (big, high-storey)
      * Can remove properties
    * Find :
-     * Can find properties available based on name, features
+     * Can find properties available based on name
+   * Filter
+     * Filter properties based on price and characteristics
+   * Match
+     * Match properties to appropriate customers